-The Recreation and Conservation Office is a state agency that manages multiple conservation funds and boards, including the Salmon Recovery Funding Board.
-The charts in the Web site indicate how the board and other salmon-related funds were distributed by region across the state.
+The Recreation and Conservation Office is a state agency that administers multiple funds and staffs multiple boards, including the Salmon Recovery Funding Board.
+The charts in the Web site indicate how the funding was distributed across the state.

 State funding sources:

-Aquatic Lands Enhancement Account, Catastrophic Flood Relief program (through the Office of Financial Management), Coastal Restoration Grants, Estuary and Salmon Restoration Program, Family Forest Fish Passage Program, Puget Sound Acquisition and Restoration Fund, Salmon Recovery Fund (state match to federal grant), Washington Wildlife and Recreation Program.
+Aquatic Lands Enhancement Account, Catastrophic Flood Relief program (through the Office of Financial Management), Coastal Restoration Grants, Estuary and Salmon Restoration Program, Family Forest Fish Passage Program, Brian Abbott Fish Barrier Removal Board, Puget Sound Acquisition and Restoration fund, Salmon recovery fund (state match to federal grant), Washington Wildlife and Recreation Program.

 Federal funding sources: